catjobe/mcb185_homework/participation.md

 	+ Attended class Tuesday
 	+ Introduced myself to Jewel
 	+ Attended class Thursday
-	+ Volunteered in the front of class
+	+ Volunteered at the front of class
 	+ Other: Worked through Unit 1 problems with Rokhshid R in class
 	+ Total 5 Points
 - Week 4